Skip to content

 Low light

-A headlamp keeps both hands free for camp chores, map checks, early starts, late exits, and emergency tasks.
+A higher-quality headlamp for early starts, late exits, map checks, camp tasks, and emergency organization.

 • Hands-free light is safer than carrying a flashlight while moving.